I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-America in 1901 was a segregated society – by law.
-A black man could not offer to shake the hand of a white man because such a gesture carried the implication of equality.
-So, when Theodore Roosevelt invited a black man to dine with him shock and awe broke out across the land.
+America in 1901 was a segregated society―by law.
+A Black man could not offer to shake the hand of a white man because such a gesture carried the implication of equality.
+So, when Theodore Roosevelt invited a Black man to dine with him, shock and awe broke out across the land.

 Segregated White House

 African-Americans built the White House.
 Of course, they didn’t have any choice in the matter because they were slaves.
 They quarried the rough stone and were involved in every aspect of the building’s construction.
-But, once complete, they were not permitted to enter the presidential home except through the servant’s entrance.
+But, once complete, they were not permitted inside the presidential home except through the servant’s entrance.

 There were a few exceptions to this practice.
 Newspaper editor and abolitionist Frederick Douglass met with President Abraham Lincoln in the White House on three occasions.
 However, the third visit was indicative of attitudes.
 Following Lincoln’s second inauguration, Douglass was stopped at the door to the White House by a couple of police officers who intended to walk him off the property.
 Lincoln heard about this and Douglass was admitted immediately.